raspberrypilearning/octapi-brute-force-enigma/en/step_4.md

 ![Encrypted message](images/encrypted-message.png)

-Let's write some code using Py-enigma to simulate using an Enigma machine to decrypt the message.
+Let's write some code using `Py-enigma` to simulate using an Enigma machine to decrypt the message.

-+ Open IDLE and create a new file.
-Save it as `decrypt.py`
++ Open IDLE, create a new file, and save it as `decrypt.py`.

 [[[rpi-gui-idle-opening]]]

-+ First, import the `EnigmaMachine` class from `Py-enigma`.
-Add this code to your file:
++ First, import the `EnigmaMachine` class from `Py-enigma` by adding this code to your file:

 ```python
 from enigma.machine import EnigmaMachine
 ```

-You consult your Enigma settings sheet and find out that the machine that encrypted the message had the following settings at the time the message was sent:
+Consult your Enigma settings sheet to find out that the machine that encrypted the message had the following settings at the time the message was sent:

 ![Decrypt settings](images/decrypt-settings.png)

 + In your Python file, set up an Enigma machine object.
 Use the same settings as on your settings sheet.
-Each setting should be a string and should be typed exactly as it appears on the settings sheet, for example the rotors would be set as `'II V III'`.
+Each setting should be a string and should be typed exactly as it appears on the settings sheet.
+For example, the rotors would be set as `'II V III'`.

 ```python
 # Set up the Enigma machine